nrivkin/ComplexityNetworkProject/reports/final_report.md

 | **Fig. 2.(g):** original results|

 Masuda and Aihara only considered graphs with constants degree.
 We use powerlaw graphs formed by preferential attachment to see if hub/spoke graph architecture leads to different results.
-We run the same procedure we used for regular and lattice graphs on Holmes-Kim and power law graphs.
+We run the same procedure we used for regular and lattice graphs on Holmes-Kim graphs.

 Unlike the previous graphs, sweeping T does not lead to distinct regimes.
 Instead we observe that while the porportion of cooperators tends to be less for higher T values, the percentage of cooperators does not converge.